akamike/twitter-unread-notifier/README.md

 * Growl

 ## Install

-Pre-requisite steps, you may have already done these:

-* Install Growl
-* Install Fluid and create a SSB instance of twitter.com

 1. Download 'Twitter Unread Notifier.user.js'.
 2. Place the file into your Twitter SSB's userscript folder located at `~/Library/Application Support/Fluid/SSB/<your-ssb-name>/Userscripts`.
 You can also access this from your Twitter SSB using `Userscripts > Open Userscripts Folder`.